Martin Bormann: Personal Secretary to the Führer

 Preoccupied with military matters and spending most of his time at his military headquarters on the eastern front, Hitler came to rely more and more on Bormann to handle the domestic policies of the country.
 On 12 April 1943, Hitler officially appointed Bormann as Personal Secretary to the Führer.
-By this time Bormann had de facto control over all domestic matters, and this new appointment gave him the power to act in an official capacity in any matter.
+Speer described Bormann as having de facto control over all domestic matters, and this new appointment gave him the power to act in an official capacity in any matter.
+Historian Jonathan Petropoulos notes that all Führer decrees were routed through Lammers at the Reich Chancellery, where state affairs were handled.